Bigsy/vsc-edn-json/ARCHITECTURE.md

 - Reports conversion status through information messages

 ### 3. Formatting Utilities
-- `prettyFormat` function for EDN formatting
+- Enhanced `prettyFormat` function for EDN formatting
+  - Consistent 2-space indentation for nested structures
-  - Map formatting with aligned key-value pairs
+  - Map formatting with aligned key-value pairs and proper padding
-  - Array/vector formatting with proper indentation
+  - Improved array/vector formatting with each item on new line
+  - Smart handling of nested structures with appropriate line breaks
+  - Context-aware initial line handling to prevent over-indentation
-  - Basic value encoding
+  - Basic value encoding for primitives
 - Native JSON.stringify for JSON pretty printing
-- Each format maintains its own structure and styling
+- Each format maintains its own structure and styling conventions

 ### 3. Data Conversion System